haeflimi/steam_connect/README.md

 ## Credits ##

-- Thanks to the concrete 5 core theme for crating an amazing CMS.
+- Thanks to the concrete 5 core team for crating and maintaining an amazing CMS.

 ## Support ##